kjhealy/pandoc-templates/README.markdown

-    instead of using a shell script I simply specify the Path to Pandoc like this (e.g.): `/usr/bin/pandoc` and the various switches and arguments to pandoc in the 'Args' field below it, like this: `-r
+    instead of using a shell script I simply specify the Path to Pandoc like this (e.g.): `/usr/bin/pandoc` and the various switches and arguments to pandoc in the 'Args' field below it, like this:

+    ```-r
     markdown+simple_tables+table_captions+yaml_metadata_block -w html
     -s -S --template=/Users/kjhealy/.pandoc/templates/html.template
     --filter pandoc-citeproc
-    --bibliography=/Users/kjhealy/Documents/bibs/socbib-pandoc.bib`.
-Then
+    --bibliography=/Users/kjhealy/Documents/bibs/socbib-pandoc.bib```

-    I tell Marked to use this by default.
+    Then I tell Marked to use this by default.
 - The CSS files can be added in Marked > Style > Custom CSS.
+Marked
-Marked can then use them to format the HTML output.
+  can then use them to format the HTML output.
 - The configuration file in the `knitr/` folder is an example to help